 The body of the Erasmia pulchella caterpillar is covered in spikes and has a shiny appearance; it also has a yellow patch on the back and red dots on the sides.

-A huge tropical caterpillar with spikes, the Erasmia pulchella caterpillar is native to Southeast Asia.
-The caterpillar is coated in hair and has yellow patches in the middle of its back.
+The Erasmia pulchella caterpillar is a huge tropical caterpillar with spikes native to Southeast Asia.
+It is coated in hair and has yellow patches in the middle of its back.

-Along the sides of its body, the shiny caterpillar also has red growths and white spikes protruding from it.
+Along the sides of its body, the shiny caterpillar also has red growths and white spikes.

-The caterpillars of the Erasmia pulchella species have a more oval morphology than the slender, worm-like shape typical of the majority of spiky caterpillars.
+The caterpillars of the Erasmia pulchella species have a more oval morphology than the slender, worm-like shape typical of most spiky caterpillars.

-The green, yellow, and spiky red caterpillar most often feed on shrubs and plants native to southeast Asia that are of the genus Helicia.
+The green, yellow, and spiky red caterpillar most often feeds on shrubs and plants of Helicia, native to Southeast Asia.

-These Spiky caterpillars are not poisonous; rather, when disturbed, it releases a poisonous hydride compound from the tubercles on its body.
+These Spiky caterpillars are not poisonous; they release a poisonous hydride compound from the tubercles on its body when disturbed.

-This putrid substance serves as a natural defensive mechanism against scavengers and other hungry animals.
+This putrid substance is a natural defense against scavengers and other hungry animals.

 When it emerges from its pupa, the Erasmia pulchella is a gorgeous, multicolored moth with bright white, deep red, and iridescent blue patterns.